dotnet/android/Documentation/guides/BuildProcess.md

   This property is `True` by default.

-- **AndroidExtraAotOptions** &ndash; A string property that allows to pass additional options to the mono, when precompiling assemblies in `Aot` task.
-It is added to the response file, when calling mono as a cross-compiler.
+- **AndroidExtraAotOptions** &ndash; A string property that allows passing additional options to the Mono compiler during the `Aot` task for projects that have either `$(AndroidEnableProfiledAot)` or `$(AotAssemblies)` set to `true`.
+The string value of the property is added to the response file when calling the Mono cross-compiler.

+  In general, this property should be left blank, but in certain special scenarios it might provide useful flexibility.

+  Note that this property is different from the related `$(AndroidAotAdditionalArguments)` property.
+That property places comma-separated arguments into the `--aot` option of the Mono compiler. `$(AndroidExtraAotOptions)` instead passes full standalone space-separated options like `--verbose` or `--debug` to the compiler.

-  Added in Xamarin.Android v10.3.
+  Added in Xamarin.Android 10.2.

 - **AndroidFastDeploymentType** &ndash; A `:` (colon)-separated list
   of values to control what types can be deployed to the